-What comes from this proposition is that single-peaked preferences do not evacuate the truncation paradox in the same manner as they do with the No-show paradox; as with the No-show paradox, they totally evacuate the truncation paradox for voting situations under which the never bottom ranked candidate loses at the second stage.
-Table 5 gives in three-candidate elections with single-peaked preferences, all the scoring run-off rules vulnerable to the truncation paradox and to the No-show paradox for all the possible configurations: i) a wins the second stage versus b; ii) a or b wins the second stage versus c and iii) c wins the second stage versus a or b.
-The reader can then notice from Table 5 that the impact of single-peaked preferences on the truncation paradox is not the same as on the Abstention paradox although the first paradox is the weaker version of the second.
+What emerges from Proposition 6 is that single-peaked preferences do not vitiate the truncation paradox in the same manner as they do with the No-show paradox; as with the No-show paradox, they totally obviate the truncation paradox for voting situations under which the never-bottom-ranked candidate loses at the second stage.

+For three-candidate elections with single-peaked preferences, Table 6 gives all the scoring runoff rules vulnerable to the truncation paradox and to the No-show paradox for all the possible configurations: i) a wins the second stage versus b; ii) a or b wins the second stage versus c; and iii) c wins the second stage versus a or b.
+The reader can then see from Table 6 that the impact of single-peaked preferences on the truncation paradox is not the same as on the Abstention paradox although the first paradox is the weaker version of the second.